Learn about automotive mailing lists

 Mailing lists are usually sold “per thousand” names, which can also look like “per M” or “$/M”.
 “M” is the traditional print shop way to abbreviate one thousand.
 It comes from the Roman numeral for 1,000.
 Lists are also priced at cents per record.
 If a list is $130 per thousand or $130/M, that’s the same as 13 cents per record or $0.13 per record.

 Adding additional “selects” to a mailing list such as VIN codes, email, phone numbers, etc., usually increases the cost of a list.

 Mailing list costs for vehicle owner postal lists can range from $75 per thousand up to $140 per thousand (7.5 cents per record to 14 cents per record).
 This usually depends on the number of selects.
 Sometimes you get what you pay for: Cheaper lists may have more undeliverable records.
 That means the printing and postage you paid for is wasted and offsets paying less for the cheap mailing list.
 Ask your mailing list provider about deliverability rates.

-Email mailing lists usually cost more and are usually not sold outright.
-They’re usually sold as a service: You pay an email company to send emails on your behalf.
+Email mailing lists usually cost more than postal lists.
+These are usually not sold outright.
+They’re usually sold as a service.
+This means you pay an email company and they send emails on your behalf.
 Emails usually range from $100/M up to $300/M depending on how specialized the list can be.
-Be wary of lists that are sold outright for cheap because these lists can be compiled from poor sources and they have likely been overused by the time you get them.
+Don’t use lists sold outright for real cheap.
+These lists area compiled from poor sources.
+Also, they’re probably overused by the time you get them.
 Email companies often limit direct access to email lists to prevent abuse and to maintain list hygiene by monitoring soft and hard bounces.